 International Passport Program

-Mira Loma High School does an excellent job in preparing students who plan on attending university.
-We have a world-renowned International Baccalaureate (IB) program that delivers college level work.
+Mira Loma High School does an excellent job of preparing students who plan on attending university.
+We have a world-renowned International Baccalaureate (IB) program that delivers college-level work.
 We have the International Studies (IS) program that delivers college preparatory work for students going to university.

 In 2003, the U.S. Department of Education gave Mira Loma High School extra funds to start a new program.
 We created the International Passport Program to help any MLHS student, including English Language Learners, and mainstream Special Education students who have the potential to succeed but need additional academic support.